 This DIY branch wall hanging is a creative and modern take on a summer wreath that will look beautiful anywhere in your home.

 Months ago, I purchased this pretty garland at Michael's, thinking I would use it for my spring tablescape, but never did.
-I knew that if I cut it into strips, the cascading effect off my branch would be really pretty.
+I knew that if I cut it into strips, the cascading effect off my branch would brighten up any quiet corner.

 Looking For More Easy DIY Ideas?

-Don't you love a quick DIY like this that really adds something to your decor?
-I'm so happy with how this turned out and I hope you'll be inspired to make something similar!
+Don't you love a quick DIY like that really adds something to your decor?
+I'm so happy with how this branch wall hanging turned out and I hope you'll be inspired to make something similar!